theforeman/kafo/README.md

 ```

 For compatibility with older Kafo releases, additional types are supported:
-string, boolean, integer, array, password, hash.
-These are equivalent to their
+string, boolean, integer, array, hash.
+These are equivalent to their Puppet 4
-Puppet 4 namesakes, plus wrapped in `Optional[..]` to permit `undef`.
+namesakes, plus wrapped in `Optional[..]` to permit `undef`.

 If the data type is given in both the manifest documentation and the parameter
 list, then the manifest documentation will be preferred.